bsbarkur/anveshanegalu/_posts/2024-02-04-llama2-hasgeek-paper-session.md

 # Llama 2: Open Foundation and Fine-Tuned Chat Models

+In this blog, I capture the notes on paper session on Meta's Llama 2, conducted by the [paper reading community](https://hasgeek.com/fifthelephant/call-for-papers/) under the aegis of fifth elephant community orchestrated by Hasgeek.
+Sachin and Anjineyulu presented this paper recently and it was a very interesting discussion and introduction to salient and high level important points in the paper by Meta.
+I capture them here below.

 ## Paper link
 [Llama2 Paper by Meta](https://ai.meta.com/research/publications/llama-2-open-foundation-and-fine-tuned-chat-models/)

-## Architecture high level of the model training pipeline followed in LLAMA2 by Meta
+## High level architecture of the model training pipeline followed in LLAMA2 model training
 ![High level architecture of llama2 training pipeline](https://github.com/bsbarkur/bsbarkur.github.io/assets/106684/21797517-1c11-48bd-b215-10dc0d152219)

 ## Why continual pre-training is hard?